MissVeronica/um-limit-custom-visit-profile/README.md

 ### 0.3.0 Beta
 1. Paid User Role multiselect
 ### 0.4.0 Beta
-1. Suffix for Paid Role to Dowgrade Role ID
+1. Suffix for Paid Role ID to Dowgrade Role ID
 ## Installation
 Download the zip file and install as a WP Plugin, activate the plugin.